 The Chalkhill Blue, as its name suggests, is restricted to chalk and limestone grassland where its foodplant Horseshoe Vetch (Hippocrepis comosa) grows.
 Though still widespread in these habitats it is far less common than it once was because of the destruction of herb-rich calcareous grassland due to agricultural intensification.
 (For further details on this species see http://www.butterfly-conservation.org/).

-Status over the last 20 years is Stable with a decrease of -0.2%
+Status over the last 20 years is Stable with a change of 10.1%

-Status over the last 10 years is Stable with a decrease of -8.7%
+Status over the last 10 years is Stable with a change of -48.6%

 This chart shows the average number of butterflies seen on transects between Arpil and October across all sites (fitted values from a Generalised Additive Model).
 The blue line gives average counts over the full BMS series (1976 to date) and the red line gives the average for the last year.

 This map shows symbols for the mean abundance at transect sites, with the colour of the symbol reflecting the level of abundance.
 Means are over all years.
 Grey background squares are the occupied cells as shown by the Butterflies for the New Millenium over the previous ten year period.